104th Fighter Wing to conduct Homeland Alert Air Defense (Fertile Keynote) Exercise

-The 104th Fighter Wing at Barnes Air National Guard Base, Westfield Mass., will be executing homeland alert air defense exercises on Tuesday, December 20, 2016 between Barnes Air National Guard Base and northern Vermont (terminating 50 miles east of Burlington).
+The 104th Fighter Wing at Barnes Air National Guard Base, Westfield Mass., will be executing homeland alert air defense exercises on Wednesday, March 9, 2016 at 9:30 a.m. over Rutland, Vermont, and Lebanon and Concord, New Hampshire.

 The F-15 fighter jets conduct training with the Civil Air Patrol, which is flying a low-speed civilian propeller aircraft.
 This exercise, in partnership with the Eastern Air Defense Sector (EADS), is conducted to facilitate training for alert pilots on intercept procedures, ensuring the Massachusetts Air National Guard is prepared to defend the Northeast airspace against any airborne threat.

 These exercises are carefully planned, closely controlled and include exercising airspace restriction violations, hijackings and responding to unknown aircraft.
-Communities between Westfield, Massachusetts and Northern Vermont may experience increased aircraft activity during the duration of the exercise.
+Communities near Albany New York and may experience increased aircraft activity during the duration of this exercise.